Can Smoking Contribute To Hearing Loss?

 Stay on top of your hearing health with The Art of Hearing

 If this is the first that you are hearing about the relationship between smoking and hearing loss, it may be time to book your next hearing check with The Art of Hearing.
-Our expert team of Perth audiologists will be able to conduct a hearing check, assess any damage you may be sustaining, and advise you of the best solutions that will complement your lifestyle.
+Our expert team of Perth hearing specialist will be able to conduct a hearing check, assess any damage you may be sustaining, and advise you of the best solutions that will complement your lifestyle.
 For more information about our hearing solutions, book an appointment through The Art of Hearing website or call us on (08) 9390 8811.